zumbov2/swissgd/README.md

 ```

 ## `search_geodata`
-Searches for matches to argument `pattern` within the names of all available datasets on the geo-information platform.
+Searches for matches to argument `pattern` within the names of available datasets on the geo-information platform.

 ``` r
 swissgd::search_geodata(pattern = "ÖV")